Recently, we conducted an analysis of our touring caravan claims data. Accidental damage came out on top, accounting for more…Read more

-Compass has specialised in static caravan insurance for over 40 years, so we know a thing or two when it comes to protecting them.
+Compass has been providing caravan insurance for over 40 years, so we know a thing or two when it comes to protecting them.

 Caravan Insurance Key Features

 (we will consider older structures on a case by case basis)